Invariants and chaos in the Volterra gyrostat without energy conservation

 Since each of the terms are linearly independent in time, all coefficients in the above equation must vanish.
 Considering first the coefficients of $x_{2}^{2}x_{3}$ and $x_{3}x_{1}^{2}$, we have

 If both $p$ and $q$ were zero, then $r=0$, owing to the energy-conserving constraint $p+q+r=0$.
-Such a model is linear, and excluding such linear models from further consideration leads to $d_{110}=0$.
-Similarly, we have also $d_{101}=d_{011}=0$, and constants of motion of the tVG do not possess mixed quadratic terms such as $x_{1}x_{2}$ etc. Thus we are led to the following equations for parameters in Eq. (\ref{eq:p40})
+Such a model is linear, and excluding such linear models from consideration leads to $d_{110}=0$.
+Similarly, we have also $d_{101}=d_{011}=0$, and constants of motion of the TVG do not possess mixed quadratic terms such as $x_{1}x_{2}$ etc. Thus we are led to the following equations for parameters in Eq. (\ref{eq:p24}), in matrix vector form